The logging and I/O features are provided mainly by the MOSEK task and to some extent by the MOSEK environment objects.

 Task.writedata.
 The file format will be determined from the extension of the filename.
 Supported formats are listed in Sec.
 16 (Supported File Formats) together with a table of problem types supported by each.

-For instance the problem can be written to a human-readable PTF file with
+For instance the problem can be written to a human-readable PTF file (see Sec.
+16.5 (The PTF Format)) with

 All formats can be compressed with